 TensorFlow and MXNet, both being the most popular deep learning frameworks used by scientists, researchers, students, etc. are rapidly evolving.
 Recently TensorFlow 2.0 has been released by Google which is said to be 1.8x times faster than its previous version.
 Also, the Amazon cloud platform has chosen this framework for providing deep learning services.
 MXNet comprises of the following two types: MXNet-Gluon and MXNet-Module.
 To benchmark the performance of TensorFlow vs MXNet, various architectures have to be taken into consideration and the corresponding metrics such as test accuracy, memory consumption, execution time, etc. have to be calculated for both.

-Head to Head Comparison between Mxnet and TensorFlow (Infographics)
+Head to Head Comparison between Mxnet vs TensorFlow (Infographics)

 Below are the top 5 comparisons between Mxnet vs TensorFlow: